 An unusual tropical garden in the Kent countryside

-Steven Edney and Louise Dowle’s middle-sized tropical garden, Sweetbriar, is just three years old.
-But it’s already opening for the NGS.
+Steven Edney and Louise Dowle’s middle-sized tropical garden, Sweetbriar, is open on 29th July 2018 (11am-7pm) for the NGS.

 Both Steven and Louise are professional gardeners.
 Steven runs the beautiful Salutation garden in Sandwich, and Louise gardens for private clients.
 Their own garden is very much a joint venture, they say, although both acknowledge that it’s a little more ‘Louise’s garden’ than it is Steven’s.